 Interestingly, you can change the interface’s look manually by adjusting font size, background color, content width, etc. You can also easily switch between dark and light themes as needed.

 If you are tired and don’t want to read, then a text-to-speech Chrome extension can read the content for you.
 Read Aloud is an extension that will copy a page’s content in its interface and read it aloud.
 There are play/pause, stop, forward, and rewind buttons to control playback, and you can also manually highlight content to read aloud.

 The extension supports over 40 languages and voices from Google Voice, Google Wavenet, Microsoft, and more.
 Although only voices by Google Voice is free, the rest require the premium account or Wavenet permission; you can read more here.

-From the extension’s options, you can change voice, speed, pitch, and volume.
+You can change voice, speed, pitch, and volume from the extension’s options.
 Selecting one of the premium voices will allow you to sign up for the premium account.

 If you run a blog or business site, you may be interested in converting articles into audio.

 Based on the Pomodoro technique, Marinara helps manage your time to work in intervals.
 It’s basically a timer app that starts a 25min work session and then a 5min break.
 When the work or break session timer ends, you’ll get a notification and hear a tone.

 From the settings, you can change the duration of both the work and break sessions and change tones.
 Even a long break session allows you to take a longer break than usual after multiple sessions.
 Overall, if you are interested in using the Pomodoro technique while writing, Marinara is the perfect extension to keep you on track.